pratikpatel8982/yt-dlp-hianime/README.md

 **RabbitStream WASM extractor**

 This tool extracts the video sources from RabbitStream embeds.
 It is designed for use in projects like anime/video extractors where RabbitStream is used as a streaming provider.
+It is used by the hianime extractor to retrieve sources from Megacloud URLs

 ## Usage